SvenGDK/OrbisPro/README.md

   - Different emulator configurators

 ## Game Support
-- Supports PS1 & PS2 discs (Other game discs from Saturn/Dreamcast will be supported too at a later point)
+- Supports PS1 & PS2 discs (Other game discs like Saturn, Dreamcast, ... will be supported too at a later point)
-- Supports PlaySt.
-PS1, PS2, PS3 & PS4, Nint. (including Switch), Sega backups, more will be added at a later point
+- Supports PS1, PS2, PS3 & PS4, Nint. (including Switch), Sega backups, more will be added at a later point
 - Game emulators can be configured inside OrbisPro or manually (system/emulators)

 ## Background Videos & Audio
-- OrbisPro Alpha comes only with 2 included background videos with no audio
+- OrbisPro Alpha comes only with 2 included background videos (1 with and 1 without audio)
 - You can set your own background video in the system settings
   - Settings -> Background
     - Use video background must be ON